 James Emmett was a volunteer telephone counsellor for GLCS from 2001 to 2005 and from 2012 to 2016.
 James is a barrister practising primarily in public law and commercial law.
-His other not for profit activities include Chair of the National Association for the Visual Arts, Chair of the Inner City Legal Centre Foundation, and the Advisory Board of the La Trobe University Centre for Legislation.
+He was appointed senior counsel in 2020.
+His other not for profit activities include sitting on the Advisory Board of the La Trobe University Centre for Legislation.
+James has also held the roles of Chair of the National Association for the Visual Arts, Chair of Artspace Visual Arts Centre and Chair of the Inner City Legal Centre Foundation.

 Clare is a supervisor in the Knowledge Management team at global law firm K&L Gates with over 10 years’ experience working in precedents and information management.
 Clare is a current volunteer at Twenty10 who has volunteered in admin support and assisted with preparations for our Mardi Gras and Glitterball events.